-SCHC 6900 Issues And Trends In School Counseling

-Prerequisite: Approval of advisor and instructor.
+SCHC 6900 Issues And Trends In School Counseling 1-0-1 to 3-0-3 Prerequisite: Approval of advisor and instructor.
 A varied offering of contemporary topics related to School Counseling.

 SCHC 7010 Comprehensive Developmental School Counseling

 Development of school counseling programs that establish the school counseling program as an integral component of the academic mission of the school, ensure equitable access to school counseling for all students, identify the knowledge and skills that all students should acquire as a result of P-12 school counseling programs, and ensure that the comprehensive school counseling program is delivered in a systematic fashion to all students.